kristianmandrup/orientdb-aws-cdk-construct/Hazelcast-AWS.md

 Add policy `hazelcast-policy` to new IAM role `hazelcast-ecs-role`

-Create New Fargate Task Definition such as `hazelcast-definition` Attach task role to newly created role `hazelcast-ecs-role` Select `Task execution role` and set to `ecsTaskExecutionRole`
+Create New Fargate Task Definition such as `hazelcast-definition` Attach task definition to newly created role `hazelcast-ecs-role` Select `Task execution role` and set to `ecsTaskExecutionRole`

 Add the ECS container